WladimirSidorenko/SentiLex/README.md

-In addition to the C++ executables, we also provide several reimplementations of popular alternative approaches which generate sentiment lexcions either from lexical taxonomies (e.g., `GermaNet`) or from raw unlabeled text corpora.
+In addition to the C++ executables, we also provide several reimplementations of popular alternative approaches which generate sentiment lexcions from lexical taxonomies (e.g., `GermaNet`) or raw unlabeled text corpora.
 Below, you can find a short summary and command examples of these algorithms.

 ### Hu and Liu (2004)